 Azure promises 99.95% availability in its SLA for web apps.
-In order to have seam less experience for the users even in high demand, we can scale out or scale up the web apps instances to support load.
-We can also configure auto scale to web apps based on some metrics like CPU percentage, RAM Utilization etc.
+In order to have a seamless experience for the users even in high demand, we can scale out or scale up the web apps instances to support the load.
+We can also configure auto-scale to web apps based on some metrics like CPU percentage, RAM Utilization, etc.

-With Web apps, we can make use of DevOps feature and we can deploy our applications directly from source code repository like Visual studio Team Services, Git Hub Bitbucket etc.
+With Web apps, we can make use of the DevOps feature and we can deploy our applications directly from source code repositories like Visual Studio Team Services, Git Hub Bitbucket, etc.

 We can integrate user identity provider services and enhance the capability of web applications.
-For example, we can use Azure AD to maintain user database, authenticated login and authorization.
+For example, we can use Azure AD to maintain a user database, authenticated login, and authorization.

-Azure App Services provides diagnostics log for both application level and server level.
+Azure App Services provides diagnostics logs for both application level and server level.
 It supports

 Application logging - This is basically the logs written using the code or even uncaught exceptions.

 Web server logging -It contains the logs of HTTP requests which hit the web app.